 Dr Keith McIntyre

 Keith first became a member of Glasgow LMC in 1994 before transferring to Lanarkshire LMC in 2012, where he is now the chair.
 He is a member of SGPC, and a Clinical Director of the GP out-of-hours services (OOH) in Greater Glasgow and Clyde.
-Keith was elected a Director in 2017 and will retire by rotation at the AGM in September 2020.
+Keith was elected as a Director in 2017 and re-elected at the AGM in September 2020.

 Dr Ashok Rayani

 LMC Medical Secretary for Morgganwg and a member of that LMC since 1984, Ashok is also a past member of GPC Wales and he has chaired the Welsh Conference of LMCs.
 During his career he was the Lead GP for Prison Health at HMP Swansea for 10 years and has been a GP trainer and Undergraduate Tutor.
-Ashok is currently head of his practice and he has been a Director of the GPDF since 2017; he will retire at the AGM in September 2020.
+Ashok is currently head of his practice and he has been a Director of the GPDF since 2017 and re-elected at the AGM in September 2020.

 With Executive Responsibility